ALTIBASE/Documents/3rd Party Guide for Altibase/eng/Altibase aku Sample Guide for Kubernetes.md

 ## Using StatefulSet

 - In this example, the StatefulSet creates 4 Pods.
-- Due to the limitations of aku, an Altibase utility, up to 4 pods can be created.
+- Altibase Kubernetes Utility supports up to 4 pods.

 ##### Write a StatefulSet yaml file